AliceO2Group/WebUi/Framework/docs/reference/frontend-api.md

 </dd>
 <dt><a href="#fetchClient">`fetchClient(URL)`</a> ⇒ <code>object</code></dt>
 <dd><p>Extends the fetch() function by adding the session token in the request
+by taking it from sessionService transparently for developer.
 See <a href="https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API">https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API</a></p>
 </dd>
 <dt><a href="#switchCase">`switchCase(caseName, cases, defaultCaseValue)`</a> ⇒ <code>Any</code></dt>